-Family Studies is a website run by the Family Resource Centre (FRC) to facilitate the online components of our training.
-The FRC is part of the University of the Nations, a university embedded in Youth with a Mission (YWAM).
+Family Studies online is a website run by the College for Family Studies (FAM) to facilitate the online components of our training.
+The College of FAM is part of the University of the Nations (UofN), a university embedded in Youth with a Mission (YWAM).
 Our training focuses on all missional generations – young and old, and including singles, youth and children.
 The UofN aims to equip men and women with spiritual, cultural, intellectual and professional training, and to inspire them to both continually grow in their personal relationship with God while also seeking to make Him known among all peoples in all nations.

 To equip families, including singles, youth and children with tools and understanding to celebrate God’s design as sons and daughters; that they may be transformed and become agents of transformation, expanding God’s kingdom and bringing His blessing to the nations.

 To impact the nations through training, mobilizing and research, accessible in every nation, language and culture.
 Sharing Godly family values and practicing them culturally and globally.

 Individuals, couples and families are equipped with knowledge, skills and spiritual understanding necessary to create strong relationships and healthy families in their areas of influence.

 YWAM Family Ministry (FM) activities started in the late seventies (1976) with family focused seminars, like Family Camp.
 From the start of the university in 1978, the Family sphere was part of the College of Counseling and Healthcare.